Can your eyes get sunburned? 10 answers to your biggest summer eye care questions

 Should my children get their eyes checked before they go back to school in the fall?

-Of course.
+It's a good idea to get children's eyes checked before starting school, regardless of state requirements.
 In Illinois, children are required to have an eye exam prior to their first year of school to ensure they have the vision they need to succeed in the classroom.
-Pediatric eye exams not only assess visual acuity, but also evaluate binocular vision skills and eye health to make sure your child is able to manage the increasing visual demands of each academic year.
+Pediatric eye exams not only assess visual acuity (sharpness of vision), but also evaluate binocular vision skills and eye health to make sure your child is able to manage the increasing visual demands of each academic year.